nameer-rizvi/jsontxt/README.md

 # jsontxt

-Write, read, & delete JSON stored in a .txt file located in a project's root directory.
+Write, read, & delete JSON stored in a .txt file located in the project's root directory.

 ## Installation